Mohammad Mehdi Tehranchi: Post(s)

 Tehranchi was an Iranian theoretical physicist and nuclear scientist.
 A professor at the Laser and Plasma Research Institute and Department of Physics of Shahid Beheshti University, and a member of the board of trustees and president of the Islamic Azad University, he was a rector of the two branches of the Islamic Azad University (in Central Tehran and Tehran Province) and Shahid Beheshti University.

 Personal life

 Tehranchi was born in Tehran in 1965 into a religious family.
 He was married and had four children.

 Sanctions

 The US State Department, by issuing an official statement titled "Restrictions on Iranian Nuclear Scientists", placed five of the country's nuclear scientists, including Mohammad Mehdi Tehranchi, on its sanctions list.

 Death

-Tehranchi was killed on 13 June 2025 during the Israeli strikes on the Iranian nuclear program at the start of the Iran–Israel war.
-His funeral on 28 June was set to take place alongside those of other scientists and military commanders killed during the Iran–Israel war.
+Tehranchi was killed on 13 June 2025 during the Israeli strikes on the Iranian nuclear program at the start of the Twelve-Day War.
+His funeral on 28 June was set to take place alongside those of other scientists and military commanders killed during the Twelve-Day War.